Mekari Qontak

 Web Form

-An online form that collects information from customers or leads.
+An online form that gets info from customers or leads.

 Web-Based CRM